Learn how the order of adjectives works

 For example, a friendly crowd, an old drunk man, a sunny disposition or a tall and slender woman.

-Demonstrative adjectives are usually the words this, that, these and those.
+Demonstrative adjectives are usually demonstrative pronouns such as the words this, that, these and those.

 For example, this big green dictionary, that old wooden armchair, or those beautiful red shoes.

 You can read more about these forms on Your Dictionary.